 Distraction osteogenesis was initially used to treat defects of the oral and facial region in 1990.
 Since then, the surgical and technological advances made in the field of distraction osteogenesis have provided the oral and maxillofacial surgeons with a safe and predictable method to treat selected deformities of the oral and facial skeleton.
 (See Alveolar Distraction Osteogenesis)

 We use distraction osteogenesis to treat selected deformities and defects of the oral and facial skeleton.
 This technique can in some instances take the place of bone grafting.
 If you have questions about distraction osteogenesis and how it may apply to you, please call our office and schedule an appointment with Drs.
-Elias, Stephens or Jun.
+Elias, Jun, Stephens or Verratti.

 Frequently Asked Questions About Distraction Osteogenesis

 What does the term distraction osteogenesis mean?